Prof H.E.M. Hunt, Prof R.S. Langley

 - Analyse simple problems involving the rolling of rigid bodies, for example a spinning penny on a table.

-- Approximate the kinetic and potential energies by quadratic forms, and hence deduce the mass and stiffness matrices for small vibration of system about its equilibrium position.
+- Approximate the kinetic and potential energies by quadratic forms, and hence deduce the mass and stiffness matrices for small vibration of a system about its equilibrium position.

 This module aims to present a systematic approach to the study of dynamics.
 Once the main techniques have been grasped, a very wide range of problems can be tackled with confidence.
 The first part of the course presents the tools required to analyse rigid-body motion in three dimensions.
 These are necessary for a proper understanding of gyroscopic systems, inertial navigation, satellites in space and the stability of high-speed rotating systems such as turbines and compressors.